w3kp/tiktok-downloader/README.md

 If you don't already have it installed you also need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Ubuntu users should note that Ubuntu 22.04 LTS has an old version of yt-dlp in its package repositories, which may cause the download process to fail.
 Check the link above to update to the latest version.

-To record TikTok Lives and download sounds you also need [ffmpeg](https://ffmpeg.org/) to be installed.
-Optionally, [ffprobe](https://ffmpeg.org/) allows you to see the recording duration.
+To record TikTok Lives and download Sounds you also need [ffmpeg](https://ffmpeg.org) to be installed.
+Optionally, [ffprobe](https://ffmpeg.org) allows you to see the recording duration.

 Windows users with Cygwin have to open the script in Noteapd and manually point the variables `ytdlp_path`, `ffmpeg_path` and `ffprobe_path` to the location of their downloaded .exe binaries (WSL users should be fine when they install the Linux binaries inside WSL using apt).
 The same applies to macOS/Linux users who don't have yt-dlp and ffmpeg located in their PATH.